-There’s nothing wrong with a finely tuned smoker that can hickory the hell out of a pair of pork shoulders for eight hours until they’re glistening and collapse-off-the-bone tender.
-But you can’t exactly pack that bad boy up and take it with you to the stadium.
+There’s nothing wrong with a smart grill that can hickory the hell out of a pair of pork shoulders for eight hours until they’re glistening and collapse-off-the-bone tender.
+But you can’t exactly pack that bad boy up and take it with you tailgating to the stadium, or camping in the woods.
 That’s why you’d be wise to invest in a portable grill.
 While the category probably bring to mind flimsy grates and little searing power, many of the latest models are light, powerful, and more than capable of coddling your barbecue.
 To help you out, we tested the latest and arrived at these selections.
 Not only are they able to travel wherever your team takes you, but they don’t sacrifice the burger- and Sabrett-searing power you’ll need when you arrive.

 Coleman Road Trip X-Cursion Propane Grill

 All-terrain wheels and scissoring steel legs help this grill roll out of your RV and set up with a single click.
 A push-button ignition fires up the pair of 20,000 BTU burners, while the portable grill’s large surface can hold enough brats and burgers for your entire alumni club.
 Swap the grilling grate for a griddle or stove grate (sold separately) if you want to diversify your cooking options.
 A removable grease pan made clean up easy.